What Is Dental Insurance and How Does It Work?

 Dental office staff member explaining dental insurance benefits and treatment costs to a patient during a consultation.

-What Is Dental Insurance and How Does It Work? | Wilkerson Insurance Agency
+How Dental Insurance Works in Texas | Wilkerson Insurance Agency

 A routine cleaning without insurance can cost $150 to $300 in Texas.
 A crown can run $1,000 to $1,500 per tooth.
 Most people I speak with have no idea how high those numbers go until they are already in the dentist’s chair.